Skip to Content

 Time to taste them!

-These delicious lemon cheesecake bars are sweet, creamy and full of the fresh taste of lemon juice.
+These delicious lemon cheesecake bars are sweet, creamy and full of the fresh taste of lemons.
 They make the perfect spring dessert.
 You won’t be able to stop eating these!

 Every bite of these tangy/sweet bars have a crunch of the buttery animal crackers.